-In general, we find that couples move through four overall stages of development, the initial stage being defined as “forming,” and the subsequent three stages being defined as “storming,” “norming” and “performing” — to borrow terms used by Tuchman.
+Couples move through four overall stages of development, the initial stage being defined as “forming,” and the subsequent three stages being defined as “storming,” “norming” and “performing” — to borrow terms used by Tuchman.

-Love Lingers Here: Intimate Enduring Relationships–VII.
-The Marker Event: Establishing a Commitment as a Couple
+Love Lingers Here: Enduring Intimate Relationships VII.
+The Marker Event—Establishing A Commitment as A Couple

+It is critical to know and understand the circumstances and sequence of events associated with the decision of two people to become a couple.
 The defining moment in the life of a couple is critical as a way of defining an orienting difference.

 The first myth that we are likely to embrace when we are looking for and establishing an intimate relationship concerns …

 LOVE LINGERS HERE: INTIMATE ENDURING RELATIONSHIPS III.
 THE MYTHS AND REALITY OF ENDURING RELATIONSHIPS (THE STORIES WE ARE TOLD)

 We must first look at the history of relationships in our contemporary societies and, more specifically, on the dominant personal and collective myths we cling to about intimacy and enduring relationships.

 Mom Guilt: Exploring the Experiences of Being a Mother and Training for and Running Marathons II: Results and Discussion